Chainflow/oasis-mission-control/INSTRUCTIONS.md

 Validator Mission Control provides three dashboards

+1. Summary (Which gives quick overview of validator and system metrics)
-1. Validator Monitoring Metrics (These are the metrics which we have calculated and stored in influxdb)
+2. Validator Monitoring Metrics (These are the metrics which we have calculated and stored in influxdb)
-2. System Metrics (These are the metrics related to the system configuration which come from telegraf)
+3. System Metrics (These are the metrics related to the system configuration which come from telegraf)

+### 1. Summary Dashboard
-3. Summary (Which gives quick overview of validator and system metrics)
+This dashboard displays a quick information summary of validator details and system metrics.
+It includes following details.

+- Validator identity (Hex Address and Address)
+- Validator summary (Oasis Node Status, Validator Status, No.Of peers, Current validator Block Height, Worker Epoch Number, Block Height Difference and Epoch Difference) are the metrics being displayed from Validator details.
+- CPU usage, RAM Usage, Memory usage and information about disk usage are the metrics being displayed from System details.

-### 1. Validator monitoring metrics
+### 2. Validator monitoring metrics
 The following list of metrics are displayed in this dashboard.

 - Hex Address : Displays hex address of the validator.